python/mypy/README.md

 Here are some of the more significant Python features not supported right now (but all of these will improve):

- - Python 2.x support not yet usable
+ - Python 2.x support not really yet usable
- - no properties
+ - properties with setters not supported
- - no static or class methods
+ - class methods not supported
- - int is not compatible with float
+ - relative imports not supported
- - tuples are not well-supported as immutable lists
+ - tuples not well-supported as immutable lists
  - somewhat limited operator overloading
  - only a subset of Python standard library modules are supported, and some only partially
- - very limited metaclass support
+ - limited metaclass support

 Some mypy-specific features are also not supported or only partially supported, including these: